Fountain ؘ– the first highly durable AR-coated glass offered by AGCULTURE™

 More information on www.agc-glass.eu (corporate site), www.agc-yourglass.com (glass for the construction industry) and www.agc-automotive.com (for the automotive industry).

-With a view to addressing the global need for sustainable and efficient food production in ever increasing quantities, AGCULTURE™ is taking a major step forward by providing tech-driven and highly sustainable solutions for the horticultural market.
-AGCULTURE™ – a new business activity of leading flat glass maker AGC Glass Europe – was created in 2019 to leverage its full technological and manufacturing capabilities for solutions specially designed to help growers produce bigger and healthier crops and yields while reducing their use of carbon-based energy resources.
-More info on www.agculture.eu
+With a focus on addressing the global need for sustainable and efficient food production in ever increasing quantities, AGCULTURE™ is taking a major step forward by providing tech-driven and highly sustainable solutions for the horticultural market.
+AGCULTURE™ – a new business unit of leading flat glass maker AGC Glass Europe – was created in 2019 to leverage its full technological and manufacturing capabilities for solutions specially designed to help growers produce bigger and healthier crops and yields while reducing their use of carbon-based energy resources.
+More information on www.agculture.eu